Carer's assessment

 Any carer who appears to have a need for support can have an assessment.

-You can have a carers assessment even if the person you care for does not get any help from the council, and they will not need to be assessed.
+You can have a carers assessment even if the person you care for does not get any help from us, and they will not need to be assessed.

-If both the carer and the person they care for agree, a combined assessment of both their needs can be undertaken.
+If both the carer and the person they care for agree, a combined assessment of both their needs can be made.

-For more information about the carers assessment and support for carers, see GOV.UK - support for carers
+For more information about the carers assessment and support for carers, view Support for carers on GOV.UK.

 Contact information